basdereus/vaadin-examples/README.md

 Example for usage of the Vaadin `Table` component.

-All example are made in a custom component.
+All examples take a single concept to work out in a custom component.
+Code of these components are as much decoupled working instances for educational purposes.
+All custom components are attached to the root application to be show on startup.

 Different Containers